Ersatz-xD/ml-supervised/README.md

 A **hands-on repository for supervised machine learning** in Python.
 This repo focuses on **understanding Linear and Logistic Regression** from the ground up, including **manual implementations** and **scikit-learn implementations** for comparison.
+It also explores **tree-based models and ensemble methods** using the Titanic dataset.

 ---